northbridge-sys/en-lsl-framework/README.md

 While we use En for most of our projects, there are still some limited circumstances where raw LSL is good enough or provides a slight edge in performance.
 Generally, En is designed for scaling at the expense of script memory and some limited performance in certain scenarios in simple scripts.
 It is primarily efficient in a code-factoring sense - that is, by using En functions, En scripts do not unnecessarily duplicate code that could be consolidated into a single function.

-### Why use En compared to Lua/Luau?
+### Why use En/LSL compared to Lua/Luau/"SLuau"?

-Luau support in Second Life is currently in beta and does not have a preprocessor.
-It is, therefore, difficult to write and maintain Lua scripts "at scale" since the scripts need to be individually copied into the viewer and compiled manually.
-The LSL preprocessor, instead, lets you `#include` entire LSL/En scripts off your local computer, meaning you can mass recompile many scripts and they will all pull the latest copy from your computer instead of needing each to be manually copy-pasted and recompiled.
-From a development perspective - especially if you use version control - LSL is still a lot easier.
-For example, scripts in the `utilities` folder can be `#include`d directly into an empty LSL script and compiled.

-If this ever changes, we hope to port En to Lua to take advantage of the significant performance improvements; however, until then, LSL/En is still significantly easier from a development perspective.
+Several reasons:
+- Extant LSL scripts often do not justify being rewritten entirely in Lua.
+We have over 20 years of products and services built in LSL in varying states of completion and support; many En concepts are formalizations of unwritten standards and practices that can be easily "transposed" into En to improve maintainability of existing scripts without needing to completely rewrite them in Luau.
+- En development began before Luau implementation was announced.
+For most of En's development, SLuau had no preprocessing or `require`s, making it impossible to implement En in anything other than LSL.
+With the release of the official [https://github.com/secondlife/sl-vscode-plugin SL VSCode Plugin], these features now exist for Luau.
+- Luau support is currently in open beta and is limited to specific Luau-enabled regions.
+When Luau is released to production regions, we will port En to it, because key Luau features happen to be the core purpose of the En framework anyway (data structures, dynamic event subscription, multiple event handlers, coroutines, multiple timers), so a lot of the extant En superstructure can be simplified in Luau.

-### Why redirect events?
-Don't the additional function definitions increase script memory?
+### Don't the additional function definitions increase script memory?

-En dynamically adds code in event handlers depending on the flags you defined in the script.
-For example, defining `FEATURE_ENCLEP_ENABLE` creates a `listen` event (if it doesn't already exist) and passes its events to an internal enCLEP function for processing CLEP messages.
-If a message is determined to not be a CLEP message and the `EVENT_EN_LISTEN` flag is defined, the script then passes the message to the `en_listen` user-defined function.
+En dynamically generates event handlers depending on the flags you define in the script.
+For example, defining `FEATURE_ENCLEP_ENABLE` creates a `listen` event handler and passes its events to `_enCLEP_listen()` as a hook, and defining `EVENT_EN_LISTEN` passes any non-caught chat messages (if you haven't enabled CLEP, or receive a non-CLEP message) to `en_listen()`.

-Since there is no way for the LSL preprocessor to easily inject this code into a user-written `listen` event handler, En manages the event handler itself.
+Since LSL does not support dynamic event subscription or multiple event handlers, the only way to accomplish this is to have En generate event handlers itself and pass events to En-defined and user-defined functions depending on which features are enabled.

 Passing events to user-defined functions only adds a trivial amount of memory usage.
 (Functions have not implicitly allocated 512 bytes in Mono since at least 2013.)